-Russell C. Ellwanger Chief Executive Officer
+Russell C. Ellwanger (Attorney in Fact)

-Exhibit Numbers Description of Document

-3.1 Articles of Association of the Registrant, approved by shareholders on November 14, 2000, as amended (incorporated by reference to like number exhibit filed with the Registrant's Registration Statement on Form F-1, File No. 333-0126909).
+Exhibit Description of Document Numbers 3.1 Articles of Association of the Registrant, approved by shareholders on November 14, 2000, as amended (incorporated by reference to like number exhibit filed with the Registration Statement on Form F-1, File No. 333-0126909).
 Pursuant to approvals by shareholders, the Registrant's Articles of Association provide for an authorized share capital of NIS 800,000,000 divided into 800,000,000 shares.

-5.1 Opinion of Yigal Arnon & Co.

-23.1 Consent of Yigal Arnon & Co. (contained in their opinion constituting Exhibit 5.1)

-23.2 Consent of Brightman Almagor & Co.

-24.1 Power of Attorney (set forth on signature page)
+5.1 Opinion of Yigal Arnon & Co.\ Consent of Yigal Arnon & Co. (contained in their opinion constituting Exhibit 5.1)\ 23.1 23.2 Consent of Brightman Almagor & Co.
+24.1 Power of Attorney \ Previously filed.

-9